“The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”

 Humility is Balance

-The best eyes and ears to possess are those that are renewed, certainly from experience, but that are also open to the things never before experienced, but which are right around the corner and in front of us.
+The best eyes and ears to possess are those that are renewed, certainly from experience, but that are also open to the things never before experienced; those even right around the corner or in front of us.

-Life should not be able to readily surprise us in fear to the point that our faith is being overhauled or demolished—unless it is destined that we grow from it, which is often the case as seen from retrospect.
-Indeed, the construct of our faith—based ever so solidly on established truth and grace—should not only withstand the new knowledge but be able to house it and grow from it.
+Life should not be able to readily surprise us in fear to the point that our faith is being overhauled or demolished — unless it’s destined that we grow from it, which is often the case as seen from retrospect.
+Indeed, the construct of our faith — based solidly on established truth and grace — should not only withstand the new knowledge but be able to house it and grow from it.

-Truth seen and heard is what personalises faith as being appropriately humble to the core.
+Truth seen and heard — otherwise, assimilated — is what personalises faith as being appropriately humble, and resilient, to the core.

 Blessed are the Open-Hearted, for They Will Have Eyes and Ears Open to God

 We cannot be truly open-eyed or open-eared without being open-hearted.
-It is the heart that motions to the mind to open up or close down in the matter of our experience.
+It’s the heart that motions to the mind to open up or close down in the matter of our experience.

 The heart, then, is the life-source, for out of it comes the surges or goings of life (Proverbs 4:23).